matratau000/matratau000/README.md

 ## Hi there 👋

-I'm **Taulant Matraku** (He/Him), an **AI Software Engineer** with a passion for developing innovative AI business solutions.
+I'm **Taulant Matraku**, an **AI Software Engineer** with a passion for developing innovative AI business solutions.
 My expertise includes working with Langchain, ASR, CrewAI, and Ollama to create impactful AI applications.

 ### About Me
 As a first-generation college student, I've pursued every learning opportunity with dedication and enthusiasm.
 My journey at the University of Wisconsin-Green Bay, where I majored in Computer Science, has been instrumental in shaping my technical skills and problem-solving abilities.
 My goal is to apply my passion for learning through mastery and craftsmanship of skills to create a healthier and more efficient world.